bitzj2015/SpinML-Artifact/src/utility/README.md

 ./train_mobilenet_example.sh
 ```

+Note that we provide a sample husky dataset under `data` folder for running the above scripts.
+Please download it according to the link in `data/README.md`, unzip it, and put `husky` data folder under `data` folder.

 # Dataset Labeling and YOLO Training Pipeline
 This folder contains three scripts designed for `YOLO` model training:
 1. **Label a synthetic dataset** using the `GroundedSAM` model.